Paladinleeds/LibAtemPlayground/README.md

 ## Licence

-For the purposes of compliance with LibAtem using the L-GPL, and to keep things open source, this project is licenced under the AGPLv3.
+For the purposes of compliance with LibAtem using the L-GPL, and to keep things open source, this project is licenced under the EU Public License 1.2